Processed vs. Ultra-Processed Foods: Why the Difference Matters More Than You Think

 1. Plant-Based vs. Animal-Based Processed Foods (Neal Barnard, MD | PCRM)

-• Animal-based processed foods (like bacon, sausage, or deli meat) are more strongly tied to heart disease, type 2 diabetes, and colorectal cancer.
+- Plant-based processed foods (like whole-grain bread, canned beans, or unsweetened plant milk) are usually a safer choice.
+Animal-based processed foods (like bacon, sausage, or deli meat) are more strongly tied to heart disease, type 2 diabetes, and colorectal cancer.

 2. Not All Plant-Based Foods Are Automatically Healthy (Dalia Perelman| Stanford)

-• Some plant-based snacks and cereals are loaded with sugar, salt, or additives.
+- Some plant-based snacks and cereals are loaded with sugar, salt, or additives.

 3. Doctors Get Little Nutrition Training (Stephen Devries, MD | Gaples Institute)

-• This is one reason why even health professionals can give broad or outdated advice about nutrition and processed foods.
+- Medical school rarely includes in-depth nutrition education.
+This is one reason why even health professionals can give broad or outdated advice about nutrition and processed foods.

 4. Medication Is Not a Magic Shield

-• Prescriptions like GLP-1s, blood pressure, or diabetes drugs help, but they cannot cancel the effects of a diet high in ultra-processed meats, sugary drinks, and refined snacks.
+- Prescriptions like GLP-1s, blood pressure, or diabetes drugs help, but they cannot cancel the effects of a diet high in ultra-processed meats, sugary drinks, and refined snacks.
+Combining medicine with balanced eating and other lifestyle changes is much more effective.

 5. Food Policy Takes Time (Christopher Gardner, PhD | Stanford)

-• Big changes, such as removing harmful trans fats or reducing added sugars across the food supply, happen slowly.
+- Big changes, such as removing harmful trans fats or reducing added sugars across the food supply, happen slowly.
+Even as companies improve recipes, those products might cost more or be harder to find.

-How to Spot Ultra-Processed Foods Fast
+How to Think About Ultra-Processed Foods

 When Shopping, Use The 20% And 5% Guide